 The old airport grounds are now a large public beach.
 The marina at south end of the town is the debarking location of the Fair Wind, one of the better snorkeling cruises in the islands.
 The Fair Wind has a lot of repeat business which speaks to how they treat guests.
 Like most cruises the boat leaves early in the morning with a continental breakfast, sails down the coast to the Captain Cook Monument where they anchor off the coast for snorkeling and lunch before returning to the marina.
 They also have a smaller faster boat which goes to two destinations incluing one that almost always has sea turttles.
 Joshua Lambus sometimes leads underwater tours.
 Hawaii Forest and Trail arranges a number of outdoor tours.

-Our favorite place to stay on this side of the island is the vacation home Hawaiian Oasis, which was originally a wonderful B&B originally called Puanani B&B. The original owners Mike and Christina Raymond designed the B&B (originally called Puanani B&B) and did did the landscaping which covers more than 2 acres.
+Hawaiian Oasis is a very peaceful B&B which is a modest drive from Kailua-Kona.
+The original owners Mike and Christina Raymond designed the B&B (originally called Puanani B&B) and did did the landscaping which covers more than 2 acres.
 When opened it was featured in Sunset magazine in April 1995 as one of the ten most beautiful places to stay in the west.
 The facilities include a weight and exercise room, Jacuzzi, lap pool with BBQ area, tennis court, access to a washer / dryer, and WiFi Internet access.

 If you head down Napoopoo Road you will find the Napo’opo’o Beach park which looks out onto Kealakekua Bay.
 The bay is a marine sanctuary which provides some of the best snorkeling in the Hawaiian islands and is frequented regularly by playful dolphins.
 Most of the snorkeling cruises which leave from Kailua-Kona come to this bay which houses the Captain Cook memorial.
 There are a number of companies which rent sea kayaks which launch from the Napo’opo’o Beach park.
-I would recommend kayaking across the bay to the Captain Cook Memorial for the snorkeling, but I have heard (but not confirmed) that you can no longer pull the kayaks up at the memorial.
+I used to recommend kayaking across the bay to the Captain Cook Memorial for the snorkeling, but I have heard (but not confirmed) that you can no longer pull the kayaks up at the memorial.